Potato Mushroom Soup

 Butter: I used butter for a more rounded flavor, but olive oil works too.

-Mushrooms: I used cremini mushrooms for this recipe, they’re brown, affordable and flavorful.
-Either white or portobello mushrooms will also do, they’re essentially the same type of mushrooms at different stages of growth, so fee free to use what you have on hand.
+Mushrooms: I used cremini mushrooms for this recipe.
+They’re brown, affordable, and flavorful.
+Either white or portobello mushrooms will also do.
+They’re essentially the same type of mushrooms at different stages of growth, so feel free to use what you have on hand.

-Potatoes: Yukon gold, russets or red potatoes work fine here.
-If you’re based in the UK, vivaldi or Maris piper potatoes would work too.
+Potatoes: Yukon gold, russets, or red potatoes work fine here.
+If you’re based in the UK, Vivaldi or Maris Piper potatoes would also work.

 Garlic and onion: essential for the flavor base.